nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _path_: The portal base path (Default: /portal)
  * _adminApp_: The admin to use (Default: Mashroom Portal Admin App)
- * _defaultTheme_: The default theme if none is selected in the site or page configuration (Default: Mashroom Portal Default Theme)
+ * _defaultTheme_: The default theme if none is selected in the site or page configuration (Default: Mashroom Portal Bootstrap Theme)
  * _defaultLayout_: The default layout if none is selected in the site or page configuration (Default: Mashroom Portal Default Layouts 1 Column)
  * _authenticationExpiration_:
    * _warnBeforeExpirationSec_: The time when the Portal should start to warn that the authentication is about to expire.